hasin023/llama.cpp-gemma3_1b-it/docs/LLM-SERVICE.md

 }
 ```
 Notes on session handling:

+**Automatic Cookie-Based Tracking (Recommended):**
-- The service manages `conversation_id` via an HTTP cookie.
-Clients do not need to send it explicitly.
+- The service automatically sets a `conversation_id` HTTP cookie on every response.
+- Use `requests.Session()` (Python) or any HTTP client that handles cookies automatically.
+- **No manual `conversation_id` tracking needed** - the cookie is sent back automatically on subsequent requests.
+- This is the simplest approach and works seamlessly for voice agent orchestrators.

+**Manual ID Tracking (Alternative):**
+- For stateless clients that don't support cookies, you can explicitly pass `conversation_id` in the request body.
+- Store `conversation_id` from each response and include it in the next request.
+- The service prioritizes explicit `conversation_id` over cookies if both are present.

+**Starting New Conversations:**
-- Set `continue_in_same_conversation=false` to start a fresh conversation; the cookie will be updated automatically.
+- Set `continue_in_same_conversation=false` to start a fresh conversation, regardless of any previous ID or cookie.

 ## Error Cases
 - 400: Missing `survey_context` or `questions`, or empty `questions` list.